-From ABA Bank and Prasac Microfinance to PiPay and TrueMoney, financial services throughout Camodia are brought together by the financial highway of Bakong, a digital payment platform that has transformed the country.
+From ABA Bank and Prasac Microfinance to PiPay and TrueMoney, financial services throughout Cambodia are connected by Bakong, a digital payment platform that has transformed the country.

-The platform supports over dozens of participating banks and financial institutions in Cambodia, including major players such as ABA Bank, Canadia Bank, ACLEDA Bank, Vattanac Bank, and Vattanac Microfinance.
+The platform supports dozens of financial providers in Cambodia, including major players such as ABA Bank, Canadia Bank, ACLEDA Bank, Vattanac Bank, and Vattanac Microfinance.
 These partnerships allow users to more easily make payments through QR codes, transfer money, and settle bills, all via their mobile phones and without relying on physical cash or cards.

 The development of Bakong was driven by the desire to cultivate a cashless economy and drive financial inclusion.
 For those in rural areas who may not have access to various banking services, Bakong has made it possible for them to participate in the digital economy.

-Bakong was also created with international tourists in mind.
+Bakong was created with international travelers in mind too.
 Tourists visiting Cambodia for a short trip can use the platform to make digital payments without needing to open a local bank account or deal with the hassle of exchanging currency.
 All they need is a smartphone, and they can pay for services like transportation, their accommodation, and even dining simply by scanning a QR code.

 Rapid growth

-Bakong has shown impressive growth and adoption since its launch.
-According to the National Bank’s latest annual report, the number of registered Bakong users grew by 7% in 2024, bringing the total user base to over 642,000, with the number of total transactions processed through the platform surging to over 608 million.
+Bakong has shown impressive growth and adoption since its launch in 2020.
+According to the National Bank’s latest annual report, the number of registered Bakong users grew by 7% in 2024, bringing its user base to over 642,000, with the total number of transactions processed through the platform surging to over 608 million.

-US dollar transactions through Bakong, meanwhile, also saw impressive gains, with the total transaction volume reaching over 308 million, a rise of 133% from the previous year.
-These transactions amounted to $104.81 billion, reflecting a 95% increase, as the platform becomes increasingly popular for both domestic and cross-border payments.
+US dollar payments through Bakong, meanwhile, also saw impressive gains, with the volume rising to over 308 million, an increase of 133% from the previous year.
+These transactions amounted to $104.81 billion, reflecting a 95% year-on-year increase, with the platform becoming increasingly popular for both domestic and cross-border payments.